OSW3/symfony-ux/docs/layout/colors.md

                 pink-flamingo: [20, 30]
 ```

+> Don't forget to run the command `php bin/console ux:build` to apply changes.

 ### From `SCSS` variables

 Add the color's names into the `$colors-shades` and/or `$colors-tints` list and the levels of shade (percent has integer) in the sub-list;